-‘KDSG supports FG’s vaccination efforts’
+‘KDSG Supports FG’s Vaccination Efforts’

 Governor Nasir El-Rufai spoke in Hausa in a media chat with some Kaduna-based broadcast journalists on Thursday night.

-According to him, about 70,000 people have so far been vaccinated with the Astra Zenneca vaccine but when the figure reaches 90,000 persons, the exercise will be temporarily stopped.
+According to him, about 70,000 people have so far been vaccinated with the Astra Zeneca vaccine but when the figure reaches 90,000 persons, the exercise will be temporarily stopped.

 El-Rufai explained that people are supposed to get two jabs of the vaccine within three months, in order to be immune.